Ahasannn/Ahasannn.github.io/_pages/publications.md

 permalink: /publications/
 title: publications
 headingTitle: Publications
-description: This page highlights collaborative research projects I undertook in natural language processing for the low-resource language Bangla, with a focus on sentiment and emotion analysis in both textual and multimodal data.
-Our findings were presented at three conferences under the guidance of my thesis supervisor, Professor Animesh Chandra Roy.
+description: This page highlights research projects from my undergraduate years, where I explored natural language processing for the low-resource language Bangla, focusing on sentiment and emotion analysis in textual and multimodal data.

 nav: true
 nav_order: 1
 ---